Eustaquio122/Arithmetic-Expression-Interpreter/README.md

 Make sure you have stack on your system.

-Go to Interpreter and run:
+Go to /Interpreter and run:

 ```
 > stack install